JuliaComputing/static-julia/README.md

-## NOTE: This repository is mainly for experimental purposes. `juliac.jl` has been merged into [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).
+## NOTE: This repository is mainly for purposes of experimentation and no longer expected to be used going forward. `juliac.jl` has been merged into [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).
 Please install that package to use `juliac.jl`.

 ----------------------